-At the Association of Tour Operators of Quebec (ATOQ), the Association of Canadian Travel Agents (ACTA) and Canadian Association of Tour Operators (CATO), our members decided that we had all suffered in silence long enough so we started sharing information as fast as possible about fraud situations we were facing.
+At the Association of Tour Operators of Quebec (ATOQ), the Association of Canadian Travel Agencies (ACTA) and Canadian Association of Tour Operators (CATO), our members decided that we had all suffered in silence long enough so we started sharing information as fast as possible about fraud situations we were facing.
 By simply talking together and sharing information, we have avoided tens of thousands of losses.

 We have also protected many travel agents as the fraudsters tend to go from agency to agency trying the same tricks.

 The criminal fraudsters know that most people do not speak out as they are ashamed that they were so “stupid” to get robbed.
 All your silence does is make it that much easier for the criminal to rob your next door neighbor.
 It is important to speak up in order to protect others.